Heavy warmblood: Alt-Württemberger

 In 1866, the advisory board of the Principal and State Stud of Marbach presented a plan to breed an economical horse for Württemberg - a warmblood suitable for agriculture.
 While actively modeled after the popular Oldenburg, the original Württemberger, now known as the Alt-Württemberger (Old Württemberger), was influenced by Anglo-Norman and East Prussian stock, and occasional Arabian horse bloodlines were added as well.
 The goal was to produce a horse ideal for the "Master and Farmer", inexpensive to feed, diligent and powerful at the plow.

 One hundred years after the first warmbloods were bred at Marbach, the direction changed from practical farm horse to high-performance sport horse.
 This horse became today's modern Württemberger.
 The original breed was saved by the formation of the Association for the Preservation of the Old-Württemberger Horses in 1988.
 Today there are 8 stallions and 55 mares, though the breed is receiving federal support.
 The brand is the hart's horn with three prongs on the left hip.

-Like other heavy warmblood breeds, the Alt-Wurttemburger is good-natured and affable, hard to unnerve but easy to motivate.
+Like other heavy warmblood breeds, the Alt-Wurttemberger is good-natured and affable, hard to unnerve but easy to motivate.
 They stand somewhat smaller than their riding horse counterparts, between 155 and 165 cm at the withers.
 They are predominantly bay, brown, chestnut, and occasionally grey.
 The head should be medium-sized, dry and expressive; the body of cob-type substance with a long shoulder and slightly-sloping croup.
 The hooves should be strong and hard.
 The breed is especially valuable as a leisure and family horse, given its easygoing nature and long lifespan.